emodjeska/osticket-prereqs/README.md

 ![image](https://github.com/emodjeska/osticket-prereqs/assets/143763072/46047cca-6338-4017-abf6-3673e733de5b)

-When you have allowed permissions to your computer, you will have to download and install HeidiSQL from google drive using the provided defaults that are provided in the install wizard.
+When you have allowed permissions to your computer, you will have to download and install HeidiSQL from google drive using the provided defaults.

 Open and download HeidiSQL. create a new session and assign it a username and password.
 Then create a database called "osTicket".
-Enter your information (username and Password) into osTicket installer and click "Install".
+Enter your information (username and Password) into the osTicket installer and click "Install".

 ![image](https://github.com/emodjeska/osticket-prereqs/assets/143763072/fd0c9159-df92-491a-ad3f-36a414885414)